Best carbon monoxide (CO) detectors of 2024

 Final word

 After hours of research and testing, we’ve found the best carbon monoxide detectors and smoke detector combos available.
-From basic battery-operated to smart carbon monoxide alarm devices, we think the Nest Protect is the best option for most people.
-We like its smart home features and the added safety of smoke detection to help keep you safe.
+We think the INKBIRDPLUS Portable Carbon Monoxide Detector is the best option for most people.
+It's portable, does what it says on the tin, and can also be used to measure your home's temperature and humidity to help keep you safe.

 Carbon monoxide detectors FAQ